Exciting News! Yijin Hardware is rebranding to Yijin Solution. Read more →

 CNC machining removes material from solid blocks to create industrial components, while sheet metal fabrication shapes flat metal sheets into useful items.
 You’ll often choose CNC for complex 3D parts requiring tight tolerances, and sheet metal fabrication for items needing bends, folds, or large flat surfaces.

 According to Markets and Markets, the global CNC machine market was valued at approximately $67.5 billion in 2023.
 This market is expected to grow to $80.4 billion by 2028.
-At YIJIN Hardware, you can order your CNC machining services online without hassle.
+At Yijin Solution, you can order your CNC machining services online without hassle.
 We’ve also created this guide to help you understand the differences between CNC machining and sheet metal fabrication.

 Key Takeaways